YaSh8202/git-ai-cli/README.md

 # GitAI

-A command-line tool that uses AI to streamline your git workflow - from generating commit messages to explaining complex changes, all without requiring an API key.
+GitAI is a command-line tool powered by AI that makes your Git workflow smoother and easier.
+It helps you create commit messages, understand changes, and manage your repository—all without needing an API key.

-## Features 🔅
+## Features ✨

-- **Smart Commit Messages**: Generate conventional commit messages for your staged changes
+- **Smart Commit Messages:** Automatically generates clear and standard commit messages based on your staged changes.
-- **Git History Insights**: Understand what changed in any commit, branch, or your current work
+- **Git History Insights:** Easily explains the changes in commits, branches, or your current work.
-- **Zero Config**: Works instantly without an API key, using Phind by default
+- **Zero Configuration:** Instantly usable without setup or API keys—uses Phind AI by default.
-- **Flexible**: Works with any git workflow and supports multiple AI providers
+- **Flexible:** Fits smoothly into any Git workflow and supports multiple AI providers.

 ## Getting Started 🔅